How to Clean an Electric Bike

 Cleaning Your Ebike

-Firstly you want to use your brush to clean the dirt from what are probably the dirtiest parts of your ebike, the rims and tires of your bicycles.
+The first step when it comes down to how to wash an ebike is that you want to use your brush to clean the dirt from what are probably the dirtiest parts of your ebike, the rims and tires of your bicycles.
 As these are the parts that come closest to the surfaces on which you ride these are going to be the ones which can get really dirty really quickly.
 Here you want to be careful to avoid the hub bearing and the brake pads and rotors.
 You’re also going to want to scrub the pedals here too.

 After that you’re going to take your wet rag or sponge and wipe down the frame of your ebike.
 Make sure you get to the underside of the frame where dirt is most likely to gather.
 Here you’re going to make sure that you avoid wiping down the bottom bracket, the headset bearing and the seat post.